-This community health profile examines the health of Al/ANs living in the service area of the N.A.T.I.V.E.
-Project and presents data from the U.S. Census, the American Community Survey, the Behavioral Risk Factor Surveillance System, the U.S. Center for Health Statistics and the Air Quality System Data Mart.
+This community health profile examines the health of Al/ANs living in all UIHO service areas and presents data from the U.S. Census, the American Community Survey, the Behavioral Risk Factor Surveillance System, the U.S. Center for Health Statistics and the Air Quality System Data Mart.
 This report is the second community health profile published by the UIHI and will be updated on a regular basis.